OISF/suricata/doc/userguide/rules/tls-keywords.rst

 tls.random_bytes
 ----------------

-Matches on the last 28 bytes of the TLS random field.
+Matches on the last 28 bytes of the TLS random field from the client hello or server hello records.

 Example::